 Human Trafficking Publications

-Texas' Response & Guide for Criminal Justice Professionals
+Texas' Response & Guide for Education and Criminal Justice Professionals

 The Office of the Attorney General’s report provides both an overview of human trafficking in the State of Texas and the government’s response to this horrendous crime.
 Human trafficking-related issues are identified, and recommendations are provided for the Legislature’s consideration as it examines how to enhance existing statutes and services available to human trafficking victims.